BlackestDawn/pokedex/README.md

 # pokedex
-Boot.dev guided project for a pokedex.
+Boot.dev guided project for a textbased CLI pokedex.